w3c/cogai/chunks-and-rules.md

 Names are used for chunk types, chunk IDs, chunk property names and for chunk property values.
 Names are formed as a sequence of letter, digit, period, hyphen, forward slash and colon.
 Names starting with @ are reserved.
 A special case is the name formed by a single asterisk which is used to match any chunk type.

-Sometimes you just want to indicate that named relationship applies between two concepts.
+Sometimes you just want to indicate that a named relationship applies between two concepts.
 This can expressed conveniently as follows:

 ```
 John likes Mary